 When it comes to getting started with a new 3PL, the onboarding process can be slow and cumbersome.
 It can potentially take several months before you are even ready to start fulfilling orders with them.
 Fortunately, this is not the case for every 3PL.

-If you need to secure a 3PL before the busy holiday season, learn how ShipBob can help you get started fast.
+If you need to secure a 3PL (whether it’s because you’re growing fast, aren’t happy with your current provider, or need help for a busy holiday season), learn how ShipBob can help you get started fast.

-Black Friday and Cyber Monday are not far away.
-The good news is that you don’t have to tackle the holiday rush alone.
-3PLs can offer many benefits to ecommerce businesses that find the holiday season difficult to keep up with on their own.
+You may be overwhelmed, but the good news is that you don’t have to go at it alone.
+3PLs can offer many benefits to ecommerce businesses that find their order volume difficult to keep up with on their own.

 Get started fast